Updated: Feb 24, 2022

-The main resource of this Japanese vegan mayo is tofu and miso paste.
+The main base of this Japanese vegan mayo is tofu and miso paste.

-Nevertheless to say, it’s protein packed and ultra creamy and has depth of flavor from miso paste.
+Therefore it’s protein packed and ultra creamy.
+It has a depth of flavor resulting from the miso paste.

-As I mentioned below, you can always customize the taste to your liking by adding more or less of each ingredients.
+Below I mention that you can always customize the taste of your mayo according to your liking, by adding more or less of each ingredient.

-Please try and use a generous amount for making sandwich, dipping sauce and dressing.
+Please try it out and use a generous amount of it for making sandwiches, dipping sauces and dressing.